oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/install.operator.ocishell.md

   namespace: kube-system
 EOF
 ```
-The output has to be the following:
+The output should be as follows:
 ```bash
 clusterrolebinding.rbac.authorization.k8s.io/helm-user-cluster-admin-role created
 ```
 Kubernetes distinguishes between the concept of a user account and a service account for a number of reasons.
 The main reason is that user accounts are for humans while service accounts are for processes, which run in pods.
-WebLogic Operator also requires service accounts.
-If service account not specified, it defaults to default (for example, the namespace's default service account).
+The operator also requires service accounts.
+If a service account is not specified, it defaults to `default` (for example, the namespace's default service account).
 If you want to use a different service account, then you must create the operator's namespace and the service account before installing the operator Helm chart.

-Thus create operator's namespace in advance:
+Thus, create the operator's namespace in advance:
 ```bash
 kubectl create namespace sample-weblogic-operator-ns
 ```